marinkres/pluggy/src/content/post/JobSearchAutomation/index.md

 The first step was to set up a Node.js project to scrape job listings from the website.
 I used a few packages that helped make the process smoother and created a main.js script:

-- Sends an HTTP request to the website to fetch job data with Axios.
+1. Sends an HTTP request to the website to fetch job data with Axios.
-- Parses the data with cheerio, extracting details like job title, company, location, salary, and the job link with Cheerio.
+2. Parses the data with cheerio, extracting details like job title, company, location, salary, and the job link with Cheerio.
-- Compares the current jobs to the previously saved jobs to find new listings.
+3. Compares the current jobs to the previously saved jobs to find new listings.
-- Sends an email with the new job listings using Nodemailer.
+4. Sends an email with the new job listings using Nodemailer.

-Example of the core logic, full code can be found on my GitHub repo:
+Example of the core logic, full code can be found on my [Github Repository ↪](https://github.com/marinkres/studentjobs):
 ```javascript title="main.js"
 const axios = require('axios');
 const cheerio = require('cheerio');